Trinity College Dublin: Library

-The buildings known as the college's BLU (Berkeley Lecky Ussher) Arts library complex consist of the Berkeley Library in Fellow's Square, built in 1956; the Lecky Library, attached to the Arts building; and the James Ussher Library, which, opening officially in 2003, overlooks College Park and houses the Glucksman Map Library.
+The buildings known as the college's BLU (Boland Lecky Ussher) Arts library complex consist of the Eavan Boland Library (named for the Irish poet Eavan Boland) in Fellow's square, built in 1956 as the Berkeley Library; the Lecky Library (named for the historian William Edward Hartpole Lecky), attached to the Arts building; and the Ussher Library (named for the theologian James Ussher), opened in 2003, overlooking College Park and housing the Glucksman Map Library.
 The Glucksman Library contains half a million printed maps, the largest collection of cartographic materials in Ireland.
 This includes the first Ordnance Surveys of Ireland, conducted in the early 19th century.

-The name of the Berkeley Library has recently become the matter of some controversy, given George Berkeley's history as a slave trader, leading to a petition for renaming from the Students Union.
+The Berkeley Library, named for the philosopher George Berkeley, was renamed after attention was brought to Berkeley's history as a slave trader, leading to a petition for renaming from the Students Union.
 In August 2022, incoming Student Union President Gabi Fullam announced that the Students Union would refer to the library as the "X Library" in all official communications pending renaming.
+In April 2023, Trinity College announced that it would dename the Berkeley Library, and in October 2024 it was renamed the Eavan Boland Library after the poet Eavan Boland.
+This makes it the first building named after any woman on Trinity’s city centre site.
+Previous to the renaming, Trinity asked members of the public to vote on a figure for the library to named in honour of.
+Wolfe Tone won the poll with 31% of the vote, while Boland netted 7%.
+Trinity subsequently chose to ignore the vote.

 The Library also includes the William Hamilton Science and Engineering Library and the John Stearne Medical Library, housed at St James's Hospital.

-Business School
+Business school

-The Trinity College Business School building is an €80 million construction for Trinity's Business School.
-It was inaugurated on 23 May 2019 by the Taoiseach, Leo Varadkar, an alumnus of Trinity College School of Medicine.
-The six-storey building, adjoining the Naughton Institute on the college's Pearse Street side, includes an Innovation and Entrepreneurial hub, a 600-seat auditorium, "smart classrooms" with digital technology, and an "executive education centre."
+The Trinity College Business School's building is in an €80 million construction project and was inaugurated on 23 May 2019 by the Taoiseach, Leo Varadkar, an alumnus of Trinity College School of Medicine.
+The six-storey building, adjoining the Naughton Institute on the college's Pearse Street side, includes an Innovation and Entrepreneurial hub, a 600-seat auditorium, "smart classrooms" with digital technology, and an "executive education centre".
 The near-zero energy building provides a link between the city and the main University grounds.